mozilla/addons-frontend/README.md

 Here is our Flow manifesto:

-* The point of Flow is to help you declare the intention of your code and help your team understand the implications of changes to interfaces and data structures.
+* The point of Flow is to help us declare the intention of our code and help everyone understand the implications of changes to interfaces and data structures.
 It adds some verbosity and overhead but JavaScript hates you so it is worth it.
+Have you ever lost hair trying to track down why a variable is undefined? *Of course you have*.
 * Try to avoid magic [Flow declarations](https://flowtype.org/en/docs/config/libs/) for any *internal* code.
 Just declare a
   [type alias](https://flowtype.org/en/docs/types/aliases/) next to the code